-Any private, non-profit, post-secondary, academic library in Tennessee that wishes to participate in the Tennessee Academic Library Cooperative (TALC) program may do so by providing written notice to the current TBR Library Deans/Directors Chair (or their designee).
+Any public or private non-profit, post-secondary, academic library in Tennessee that wishes to participate in the Tennessee Academic Library Cooperative (TALC) program may do so by providing written notice to the current TBR Library Deans/Directors Chair (or their designee).
 The current chair (2019) is Robert Benson.

 Institutions who wish to withdraw their participation from the TALC program may terminate their agreement by providing six (6) months' written notice to the current TBR Library Deans/Directors chair (or their designee).